 And, even more beautifully, your book can continue to provide leadership and mentorship for decades.
-Even after you’ve retired, your book will be working hard to pass on the important lessons you’ve learned.
+Even after you’ve retired, your book will be working hard to pass on the valuable lessons you’ve learned.

 In a world where anyone can give a speech, write an article, or call themselves a CEO, it’s becoming increasingly difficult to set yourself apart.

-For a leader with wisdom to share, a book is the way to do it.
+For a leader with wisdom to share, a book is a way to do it.

 When you write a book, you aren’t just promoting yourself or your company.
 You’re opening up the kimono and sharing your thoughts, beliefs, and ideas with the world.